 But those who will not gladly receive it, become seven times worse than they were before they heard it, as we see everywhere.
 And the hour will surely come when God will punish this unthankfulness.
 Then it will appear what the world has merited by it.
 Now, since the Jews would not obey the prophet, it is told to us that our King comes meek and lowly, in order that we may learn wisdom from their sad experience, and not be offended by His poverty, nor look for worldly pomp and riches, like the Jews; but learn that in Christ we have a King who is the Just One and Savior, and willing to help us from sin and eternal death.
 This announcement, I say, we should receive with joy, and with hearty thanks to God, else we must take the devil, with walling, weeping and gnashing of teeth."Conclusion

 I have to question exactly what Denifle was reading when he concluded that Luther's followers were worse because of the gospel.
 In context, it's the world which grows worse because of the gospel being preached.
 Those who accept the gospel are transformed by the gospel.
 Luther consistently held that the gospel would find great opposition, and would be attacked from all sides.
-The gospel would be used by the world as a licence to sin and all sorts of evil because of Satan.
+The gospel would be used by the world as a license to sin and all sorts of evil because of Satan.
 The gospel would indeed make those of the world worse.

 Steve Ray butchered the citation by leaving out the fact that Luther blamed the devil for people being worse.
 He actually took a quote being misused by Denifle, and added his own error to it.
 Why would there be an outbreak of holiness by those who hate the gospel already?

 Was this quote an example of Luther agonizing over the state of early Protestantism as the Romanist claims in a published book?
 Hardly.
 Once again, these guys should read something in context before publishing.